prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 ---
 layout: post
-title: Optimizing Loan Approval Process For Fintech Company
+title: Optimizing Loan Approval Process For Fintech Company In India
 image: "/posts/OLAP.jpeg"
 tags: [Excel, SQL, PowerBI, Python, Machine Learning]
 ---

-In this project we aim to create an end-to-end solution using Excel, SQL, Power BI, and Python, providing valuable insights to help the FinTech company make informed decisions and optimize their loan approval process.
+In this project we aim to create an end-to-end solution using Excel, SQL, Power BI, and Python, providing valuable insights to help the FinTech company in India make informed decisions and optimize their loan approval process.

 # Table of contents